Table of Contents -- hold CTRL+F for easy use

 Irkens are also most vulnerable at their antennae since they can even sense something as miniscule as slight changes in air currents, making the organs vulnerable points for torture by their enemies; however, if the situation ever arose, the Irken in question would snap its own antennae at the base as soon as it has the chance.
 Without their antennae, they can't smell or keep their balance, but they are also number to pain and therefore much harder to torture effectively because they increase their threshold for injury.
 It is a little-known fact that rapidly and repeatedly knocking them off-balance can give them severe pain throughout their body because their antennae can't adjust properly to swift altitude and atmospheric changes.
 Typically, male Irkens will have antennae with a single kink to them, while females will have curled.

 While these organs are used for picking up vibrations in the air, they have a second pair of structures designed to pick up sound on the sides of the head; similar to various kinds of reptiles and birds, there are two small, discreet holes in the skull where ears would be in a human.
 These are still covered by a thin layer of skin and are rendered pretty much invisible as a result, but the protective layer does little to impede the hearing capabilities of the Irken.
+After scent, hearing is an Irken’s second-best sense, so they usually dislike loud noises since too much of it will often cause a major migraine in both the PAK and organic brain.

 Eyes: Irkens possess large eyes which easily enable them to see extremely well in both light and dark environments.
 These can come in various shades of red, yellow, blue, purple, magenta, maroon, orange, or pink.
 An Irken's eyes differ in two main ways from a human's; their form of sight and the spectrum in which they see.
 The natural Irken eye can see light within the electromagnetic spectrum as well as our own field of sight, therefore giving everything they look at a light red, purple or blue sheen.
 Natural Irken eyes are known for being a bit luminous due to the huge amount of light that they can absorb and reflect; the artificial implants have carried this trait over for obvious reasons.